 - Fluid removal.
 This is a procedure that might be performed in your doctor’s office, the emergency room, or a surgical center.
 Your doctor will apply a numbing medicine to the skin around your chest muscles.
 He or she will insert a small needle into that area to collect fluid.
 That sample will be sent to a lab.

 Treating a bacterial infection (early) may prevent pleurisy.
 It is more difficult to treat a viral infection.
 Finding and treating other causes of pleurisy may help.

 Pleurisy treatment depends on the underlying cause.
 Your doctor may prescribe an antibiotic for a bacterial infection.
 He or she may prescribe an anti-viral medicine if you have a viral infection.
 For most viral infections, the infection will have to run its course.
 If your pleurisy is caused by something else, your doctor will treat that cause.
 You can ease symptoms with over-the-counter medicine.
-Acetaminophen (Tylenol) or Ibuprofen (Advil, Motrin) can reduce pain and inflammation.
+Acetaminophen (one brand: Tylenol) or Ibuprofen (two brands: Advil, Motrin) can reduce pain and inflammation.
 Cough syrup can control excessive coughing.
 However, don’t stop coughing.
 This can cause pneumonia.
 Rest (lying on your painful side) can help.
 In rare cases, surgery may be necessary to remove fluid buildup.

 Living with pleurisy

 Discomfort is the main factor in living with pleurisy.
 You will have ongoing pain until the infection goes away or another cause is treated.
 Try to slow down and take it easy while you have pleurisy.
 Don’t do any activity that will cause rapid breathing or excessive coughing.

 - How can I tell if it is pleurisy or a common cold?